 To make matters worse, there’s a massive shortage of caregivers in the country.

 Looking after a person with special needs is an all-day job.
 This makes it difficult for the already overworked caregivers to cater to their personal needs.
-And that’s where respite care comes in.
+And that’s where our service comes in.

 So, what is respite care?